codemix/yii2-excelexport/README.md

 `dateFormat` | The excel format to use for `date` DB types.
 Default is `dd/mm/yyyy`.
 `dateTimeFormat` | The excel format to use for `datetime` DB types.
 Default is `dd/mm/yyyy hh:mm:ss`.
 `batchSize` | The query batchsize to use.
 Default is `100`.
+`modelInstance` (optional) | The query's `modelClass` instance used to obtain attribute types and titles.
+If not set an instance of the query's `modelClass` is created automatically.

 > **Note** Since version 2.3.1 datetime attributes will automatically be
 > converted to the correct timezone.
 This feature makes use of the current